awsdocs/aws-app-mesh-user-guide/doc_source/envoy.md

   856666278305.dkr.ecr.ap-east-1.amazonaws.com/aws-appmesh-envoy:v1.12.2.1-prod
   ```

-Access to this container image in Amazon ECR is controlled via AWS IAM, so you must use IAM to ensure that you have read access to ECR (for example, an Amazon ECS customer can assign an appropriate task execution role to their ECS task)\.
-Further, if you use IAM policies that limit access to specific Amazon ECR Resources, then you must ensure that you allow access to the region-specific Amazon Resource Name (ARN) that identifies the aws-appmesh-envoy repository\; for example, in the `us-west-2` region, you'd allow access to the following resource: `arn:aws:ecr:us-west-2:840364872350:repository/aws-appmesh-envoy`\.
+Access to this container image in Amazon ECR is controlled by AWS Identity and Access Management, so you must use IAM to ensure that you have read access to Amazon ECR\.
+For example, when using Amazon ECS, you can assign an appropriate task execution role to an Amazon ECS task\.
+Further, if you use IAM policies that limit access to specific Amazon ECR resources, then you must ensure that you allow access to the Region\-specific Amazon Resource Name \(ARN\) that identifies the `aws-appmesh-envoy` repository\.
+For example, in the `us-west-2` region, you'd allow access to the following resource: `arn:aws:ecr:us-west-2:840364872350:repository/aws-appmesh-envoy`\.
 For more information, see [Amazon ECR Managed Policies](https://docs.aws.amazon.com/AmazonECR/latest/userguide/ecr_managed_policies.html)\.

-Infrequently, we will release new App Mesh features which depend on Envoy changes that have not been merged upstreamed yet\.
-To use these new App Mesh features before the Envoy changes are merged upstream, you must use the App Mesh Envoy container image\.
-You can find a list of such changes in our [GithHub roadmap under the Envoy Upstream label](https://github.com/aws/aws-app-mesh-roadmap/labels/Envoy%20Upstream)\.

-Otherwise, while we recommend that you use the App Mesh Envoy container image as the best supported option, you may bring your own build of Envoy\.
+We occassionally release new App Mesh features that depend on Envoy changes that have not been merged to the upstream Envoy images yet\.
+To use these new App Mesh features before the Envoy changes are merged upstream, you must use the App Mesh\-vended Envoy container image\.
+For a list of changes, see the [App Mesh GitHub roadmap issues](https://github.com/aws/aws-app-mesh-roadmap/labels/Envoy%20Upstream) with the `Envoy Upstream` label\.
+Otherwise, while we recommend that you use the App Mesh Envoy container image as the best supported option, you may use your own Envoy image\.

 ## Envoy Configuration Variables<a name="envoy-config"></a>